 print line

 This works, for the most part.
-But, again, if there is an error, you’ll want to read stderr
+But, again, if there is an error, you’ll want to read stderr too.

-simultaneously.
+It would be nice to read stdout and stderr simultaneously.
 Just like a shell seems to be doing.

 Alas, this remains a not so straightforward problem as of today, at least on non-Linux systems.

-On Linux (and where its supported), you can use the select
+On Linux (and where its supported), you can use the select module to keep an eye on

 multiple file-like stream objects.
 But this isn’t available on windows.
 A more platform independent

-solution that I found works well, is using threads and a Queue
+solution that I found works well, is using threads and a Queue.

 from subprocess import Popen, PIPE